linux-genz/udk/orthus/HOWTO_flash_kernel_and_rootfs_on_eMMC.md

         ZynqMP> mmc erase 0x20800 0x400000
         MMC erase: dev # 0, block # 133120, count 4194304 ...
 4194304 blocks erased: OK

-        ZynqMP> mmc write 0x2000000 0x20800 0xfa000
+        ZynqMP> mmc write 0x1000000 0x20800 0xfa000
         MMC write: dev # 0, block # 133120, count 1024000 ...
 1024000 blocks written: OK

     *  Partition 2 is ~29G in size, so to save time you may erase only the space which is required.
 For example we erase only 2GB in above command
     *  0x20800 = 133130 (decimal) is first sector of this Partition
     *  0x400000 = (size of partition in bytes) / (sector size) = (2 x 1024 x 1024 x 1024 / 512) = 4194304 (decimal) = 0x400000
-    *  0x2000000 = memory address where root.img was copied using TFTP
+    *  0x1000000 = memory address where root.img was copied using TFTP
     *  0xfa000 = (size of the RootFS image) / (sector size) = (1024000 / 512) = 1024000 (decimal) = 0xfa000

-3. Update bootargs variable to select eMMC as Root device.
+3. Update bootargs to use eMMC Partition-2 /dev/mmcblk0p2 as Root.

         ZynqMP> setenv bootargs "earlycon console=ttyPS0,115200 clk_ignore_unused root=/dev/mmcblk0p2 rw rootwait"
         ZynqMP> saveenv

-    *  By default bootargs variable should use root=/dev/mmcblk0p2 which is eMMC partition-2 as Root file-system
+4. **In current u-boot releases saveenv does not work, so you may have to manually load kernel at each power-cycle, using following command**

-4. Power cycle and kernel, rootfs should boot from eMMC now.
+    *  **ZynqMP> fatload mmc 0 0x1000000 uimage.img**
-        ZynqMP> bootm 0x1000000
+    *  **ZynqMP> bootm 0x1000000**

-    * Note: do NOT change the Switch SW1 on Othus card.
-The setting of the switch determines where the FSBL (u-boot) is located which is QSPI.
+    * Note: **Do NOT change the Switch SW1 on Othus card.
+The setting of the switch determines where FPGA Boot ROM should search for First Stage Boot Loader (FLBL).
+FSBL is part of BOOT.bin and is flashed in QSPI.
+Only Linux Kernel and RootFS are in eMMC.
+So SW1 (boot-mode) for Orthus will still select QSPI.**